 80% of incarcerated women in Texas are mothers.
 Visits for many families are often difficult or impossible because of cost and distance.

-Women’s Storybook Project helps incarcerated mothers maintain contact with and bring comfort to their children.
+Women’s Storybook Project prison program helps incarcerated mothers maintain contact with and bring comfort to their children.
 We help these mothers record stories and messages of love for their children and then mail the recordings along with the books so the children can hear their mother’s voice and know that she is thinking of them.
 Here’s a video shot by news station WFAA in Dallas of our program in action.